YFarrag/YFarrag/README.md

 ---

 ## 👨‍💻 Bio
 I am a CS student who likes turning ideas into working software.
 I have built C++ systems with OOP design and full-stack web apps with Node.js, Django, and SQLite.
-Off the laptop, I am in the gym, watching Al Ahly, or checking aviation content.
+Off the laptop, I am in the gym, playing soccer, or even watching it.

 ---